Private School Information

 Alberta's private schools, especially private elementary schools, typically score very high on the Fraser Institute's Alberta rankings.
 In 2011, several private schools scored top spots out of 665 schools.
 Although the Institute's ranking system is far from perfect, rankings nonetheless are a useful introduction to the quality of private schools in this province.
 Our Kids also hesitantly offers some Alberta school rankings based on specific, verifiable factors including admission rate, cost, age and other factors.

 Before you choose a private school for your child, you should fully understand Alberta's distinction between registered private schools and accredited private schools.

 Registered private schools meet some essential provincial requirements such as code of conduct and property requirements but in most cases, private schools exceed government standards.
 Private schools offer more parental control in the classroom and schools exert more control over the student body.
-Graduates of private schools are more likley to feel greater accountability to their education, be better citizens, and score better on aptitude tests than they would at other types of schools.
+Graduates of private schools are more likely to feel greater accountability to their education, be better citizens, and score better on aptitude tests than they would at other types of schools.

 Alberta's Accredited Private Schools are accredited under section 28(2) of the School Act.
-This category includes publicly funded private schools that must meet requirements of the province that go beyond basic registration.
+This category includes publicly funded private schools that must meet the requirements of the province that go beyond basic registration.

 In addition, Designated Special Education Private Schools provide special education programs for qualified students.
 These two latter schools must follow the same standards as public schools in order to get public funding.

 One further category is Heritage Language Schools.
 These are private schools that offer specialized language and cultural instruction.
 Such schools are not publicly funded, but may be funded under the Credit Enrollment Unit (CEU) funding system of Alberta.